pmitros/school-committee/README.md

 What's not your platform?
 -----------------

 * **Universal pre-K**.
-This is something we do need to do, but it's in city council control.
+This is something we do need to do, but it requires the city council.
 The school committee doesn't have that power alone.
-We do have the power to have many less expensive interventions with pre-K parents which can get us part of the way there in the interrim.
-I will push for those.
+We do have the power to have many less expensive interventions with pre-K parents which can get us part of the way there in the interrim, and I will push for those.
 * **Longer elected terms** The two-year terms mean the school committee members are constantly competing and campaigning.
 We ought to at least double the terms, but that is again outside of my